Zenith Cable Modem: RF plant maintenance in 19941995

-An HP 8590L (low cost version of 8591c), video out connected to a Cadco channel modulator operating above 550 MHz, with a Radio Shack black and white TV (picture tube) tuned to UHF channels to see the picture.
-Add to that a comb generator with 4–6 CW tones, an HP Calan 1776 "portable" spectrum analyzer.
+An HP 8590L (low cost version of 8591c), video out connected to a Caddo channel modulator operating above 550 MHz, with a Radio Shack black and white TV (picture tube) tuned to UHF channels to see the picture.
+Add to that a comb generator with 4–6 CW tones, an HP Callan 1776 "portable" spectrum analyzer.
 Not all amplifiers contained a good return-path test point, so the repair lab was asked to modify some line extender diplex filters to pass the forward, and divert the return path to an F connector.
 A pad socket was also converted.
 Any signal entering an amplifier with an amplitude above -45 dBmV was located and fixed.
 CLI was reduced to under 5 uV/m.
-Two years later, Milo Medin, CTO of @Home was reported to have said, "Please show me the fiber receivers that are connected to the outside plant, these don't have enough noise, so they are certainly not connected or properly aligned."
+Two years later, Milo Medan, CTO of @Home was reported to have said, "Please show me the fiber receivers that are connected to the outside plant, these don't have enough noise, so they are certainly not connected or properly aligned."
 Later, he was quoted as saying "Cox San Diego return plant is so clean you could eat off it."
 San Diego never had serious RF issues when it came to return path after 1995.

 Network Operations Center (NOC)

-Modeled after the University of California, San Diego Telecommunications NOC at the Central Utilities Building, Novell LANalyzer software w/ internal cable modem, and a technician to manually move the test connection between frequency translators.
+Modeled after the University of California, San Diego Telecommunications NOC at the Central Utilities Building, Novell Analyzer software w/ internal cable modem, and a technician to manually move the test connection between frequency translators.
 Only one frequency translator could be measured at a time.
-HP OpenView (HPOV) and a 24 port HP AdvanceStack Ethernet HUB with AUI "uplink" was available.
-This combination allowed the AdvanceStack hub to send out IPX diagnostic packets to the NDIS driver in each PC.
-Assuming the PC was running the driver at all times, the HP OpenView application would display the NetWare device ID – 00000, mac-address as there was no real NetWare server–router.
+HP OpenView (HPOV) and a 24 port HP Advance Stack Ethernet HUB with AUI "uplink" was available.
+This combination allowed the Advance Stack hub to send out IPX diagnostic packets to the NDIS driver in each PC.
+Assuming the PC was running the driver at all times, the HP Open View application would display the NetWare device ID – 00000, mac-address as there was no real NetWare server–router.
 The management software would generate NDIS "diagnostic pings" from the hub, and report the number of successful responses.
 Rebooting the PC, loading and unloading the driver, or experiencing RF faults would cause each cable modem to transition from active to inactive hundreds of times per day.